hans-econ/hans-econ.github.io/_sources/examples/KS_JEDC10/ks.md.txt

 :end-before: var_agg_shock
 ```

 Unknowns of the equilibrium system needs to be declared as *var_agg* (here, $K$), with their initial values specified.
-Values of any parameters(here, $alpha,\delta$) that are used in defining the aggregate system need to be specified.
+Values of any parameters(here, $\alpha,\delta$) that are used in defining the aggregate system need to be specified.

 ```{literalinclude} KS_JEDC10.hmod
 :language: HANS